 We, therefore, ask that, when registering for honorarium workshops, you please donate the same hourly amount of money that would be paid for other workshops.
 Doing so will ensure that Zimfest will be able to offer workshops by these teachers at future festivals.

-Zimfest 2015 is bringing back continuing education clock hours for Washington State classroom teachers.
-Every workshop session includes at least one workshop designed specifically for the classroom teacher, all taught by experienced educators and/or culture bearers.
-However, these classes are open to all Zimfest participants, not just music teachers.
-If you are a teacher and want to sign up for clock hours, please see Clock Hours for Teachers for information.
+Zimfest 2016 will not be offering continuing education clock hours for Washington State classroom teachers.
+However, every workshop session includes at least one workshop suitable for the classroom teacher, all taught by experienced educators and/or culture bearers.
+These classes are open to all Zimfest participants, not just music teachers.

-These workshops are specifically designed for young people from the ages of 8-12.
+A small number of workshops with age levels designated “children” or “all” welcome young people from the ages of 8-12.
 Some may be appropriate for younger children who are accompanied by their parents.
-The workshops are in marimba, dance, and games.
+The workshops are in marimba.